 46% of ALL Google searches feature a local intent

-This is a powerful tool that local businesses of any size can utilise to their advantage.
+This is a powerful tool that local businesses of any size can utilize to their advantage.
 It was found that 72% of customers who did a local search visited the store; while this may not be possible during COVID-19, it still indicates the likelihood of conversion.

 And buying local is a sentiment that existed before the pandemic and is likely to remain long after the last COVID-19 case is diagnosed, so take advantage!

-It’s what the big businesses are doing
+It’s what the big businesses are doing.

 When in doubt, you should look at the giants in the field to see what kinds of business practices are letting them succeed.
-And, interestingly, what has been working for some of Australia’s biggest brands is investing in SEO during COVID-19.
+And interestingly, what has been working for some of Australia’s biggest brands is investing in SEO during COVID-19.